 Most patients are very pleased with the results of their refractive surgery, such as LASIK.
 However, like any other medical procedure, there are risks involved.
 That’s why it is important for you to understand the limitations and possible complications of refractive surgery.
+With multiple locations throughout the Denver, Fort Collins, Colorado Springs, and Boulder Valley areas, schedule a consultation with Dr. Cutarelli today.

 What are the risks and side-effects of LASIK?